How to copy edit: 10 essential copy editing tips

 10. Read it one last time

 Even if you’ve gotten another person to look over your content, and especially if you haven’t, always read the piece one final time before you click “publish.”
+This can also help you further humanize any AI content you’ve generated, by giving yourself another chance to review it and add context or emotion.

 Stick with us!
 This post is part of a series on developing a 10-step content creation workflow for exceptional results.
 Read the next post.